 Example answer:

-2. Tell me about a time when you didn't meet customer expectations.
+2. Tell me about a time you took ownership of a project.

 Why you might get asked this: